Homemade Smoked Garlic Mayonnaise

 - After 15 put aside and let it cool down completely.

 - Once the oil with the garlic is cooled, take the garlic cloves out and peel them.
 You can either use this oil for the mayonnaise, so it will have even stronger taste.
 Or you can pour it in a jar and use it as a garlic cooking oil some other time.
-If you'll decide to use this oil for the mayonnaise, you won't need the second cup of oil listed in the ingredients.

 - You can follow one of the tutorials to finish your mayonnaise, adding the peeled poached garlic and other listed ingredients in.